TsofnatMaman/VerilogVizSim/README.md

-# MiniVerilogSim
+# MyVerilogSim

-MiniVerilogSim is a lightweight educational simulator for the Verilog Hardware Description Language (HDL).
+MyVerilogSim is a lightweight educational simulator for the Verilog Hardware Description Language (HDL).
 It provides a minimal yet functional environment to parse and execute simple Verilog modules,
 with the goal of helping students and developers understand the basics of hardware simulation
 without the complexity of full-featured tools.